vg-lab/visimpl/README.md

 ## Building

-ViSimpl has been succesfully built and used on Ubuntu 14.04/16.04, Mac OSX Yosemite and Windows 7/8 (Visual Studio 2013 Win64).
-Please note that Brion compatibility on Windows is limited, therefore ViSimpl is not guaranteed to work with Brion in Windows systems.
-The following steps should be enough to build
+ViSimpl has been succesfully built and used on Ubuntu 14.04/16.04 and Mac OSX Yosemite.
+The following steps should be enough to build it:
- it:

 ```bash
 git clone --recursive https://gitlab.gmrv.es/nsviz/visimpl.git ViSimpl